Energy-Electrochem-Nexus/Energy-Electrochem-Nexus.github.io/README.md

 ## Clone the repository

-If you're a member of the [Energy Electrochem Nexus team](https://github.com/orgs/Energy-Electrochem-Nexus/people), you have access to the website repository.
+If you're a member of the [Solid State Electrochemistry and Energy Lab team](https://github.com/orgs/UW-SSEEL/people), you have access to the website repository.

 To clone the repository, making a local copy on your machine: